alviandk/log_parser_web_app/README.md

 # Log Parser Web App
-> Log Parser with python running on Flask.
+> Server log parser with python, running on Flask.

 The flask app which parses the log and shows information about SQLi, remote file inclusion and web shells attacks.